 Rework Your Budget

 Now comes the hard part.
 If your budget comes out on the negative side, go over your regular monthly expenses again and look for places to make cuts.
-Try dining out less, skipping that extra cup of coffee, or shopping for discounts at the grocery store or picking up unbranded products.
+Try dining out less, skipping that extra cup of coffee, shopping for discounts at the grocery store, or picking up unbranded products.
 Be creative, and keep at it until your budget works.

 Invest in Yourself

-If you find you have money left after you check all these boxes, think about using some or all of it to pay down debts or add to a savings account or investment portfolios.
+If you find you have money left after you check all these boxes, think about using some or all of it to pay down debts or add to a savings account or investment portfolio.